ccdaisy/Spiral-Knights-Model-Converter/README.md

 # Spiral Knights Model to OBJ
 The new and improved version of "Spiral Spy XML to OBJ"!

+The current code is NOT up to date (As compared to the code in my Eclipse workspace) The latest release is stable.

 #WORK SO FAR